chaudronalex/castle/README.md

-Note for the project : after scraping both sites, it returns the list of hotels with a stared restaurant, and their prices for a defined week-end.
+Note for the project : after scraping both sites, it prints the list of hotels with a stared restaurant, and their prices for a defined week-end.
 It takes a few moments before printing to scrape everything.

 # Castle